rchui/2018.05.15.SB.recap/README.md

     brew install git

 and hit enter.
-This should download git.
+This will install git on your computer which is version control system for tracking code changes.

 ### Cloning the Repo
 In the terminal type: